taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The videos switch to another view of the same glacier, but a slightly different coastline.
 The glacier doesn't seem to be melting, and enormous, thick chunks of [drift ice](https://en.wikipedia.org/wiki/Drift_ice) clog up the sea like a traffic jam.

 Dr. Fischmann: **"This is the current view of the Greenland, from remote sensor buoys in the Denmark Strait.
-Normally, the [West Ice](https://en.wikipedia.org/wiki/West_Ice), doesn't extend this far south, but we believe the drastic melting 15 years ago triggered a long-term, slow melting of the ice sheet, one that has been stealthily and steadily dumping massive amounts of fresh water into the Greenland Sea."**
+Normally, the [West Ice](https://en.wikipedia.org/wiki/West_Ice) doesn't extend this far south, but we believe the drastic melting 15 years ago triggered a long-term, slow melting of the ice sheet, which has been quietly dumping fresh water into the Greenland Sea."**

-Dr. Fischmann: **"The fresh water freezes more readily than salty sea water, resulting in more ice on the ocean's surface.
-We believe that this greater incidence of pack ice is extending the West Ice so far south that it is blocking major ocean currents that run through the Denmark Strait, causing the reduction in electricity generated by the UN's sea turbines."**
+Dr. Fischmann: **"The fresh water freezes more readily than the salty sea, resulting in more ice on the ocean's surface.
+We believe that this greater incidence of pack ice is extending the West Ice so far south that it's blocking major currents that run through the Denmark Strait, causing the reduction in electricity generated by the UN's sea turbines."**

 Gov official: **"Can't we just clear the ice, then?"**

 Dr. Fischmann: **"It's not so simple.
 Our [original predictions](https://tethys.pnnl.gov) about the impact of our sea turbines on the marine ecosystem seem to have been...optimistic.
-The reduction of kinetic energy we are seeing in ocean currents may not be reversible...and [if the ocean currents stop entirely](https://en.wikipedia.org/wiki/Shutdown_of_thermohaline_circulation), the UK and northern Europe will *freeze*."**
+The reduction of kinetic energy we are seeing in ocean currents may not be reversible...[if the ocean currents stop entirely](https://en.wikipedia.org/wiki/Shutdown_of_thermohaline_circulation), the UK and northern Europe will *freeze*."**

 *(cite [this article](https://www.wunderground.com/resources/climate/abruptclimate.asp) and [the wikipedia page on thermohaline circulation](https://en.wikipedia.org/wiki/Thermohaline_circulation))*